PurpleKingdomGames/ultraviolet-docs/examples/language-features/ubos/README.md

 5.0,0.0,0.0,0.0
 ```

 Look at all that waste!
+So many `0.0`s!
 Might not be a problem for simple cases, but if you're trying to send a lot of data within the limits, then you could run into trouble.

 Why does it do this?
-Well, `angle` is good, and we might expect that we can fit position into the remaining three floats after it (i.e. 1.0,[2.0,3.0,4.0],5.0,0.0,0.0,0.0), but the stride is 16 bytes, and a `vec3` is treated as a 16 bytes of data, so by default they cannot be merged.
+Well, `angle` seems good, and we might expect that we can fit position into the remaining three floats after it (i.e. 1.0,<2.0,3.0,4.0>,5.0,0.0,0.0,0.0), but the stride is 16 bytes, and a `vec3` is treated as a 16 bytes of data, so by default they cannot be merged.

 Better strategies...